 A soup kitchen, kindergarten for labourers’ children, a children’s home, and a housemaids’ home for girls arriving from the countryside were among the services started at Aurora’s initiative.
 In 1867, Aurora also established the Deaconess Institute which started its operations during the famine which taxed the strength of the country.
 In 1875, Aurora settled permanently in Helsinki, but maintained a close relationship with the imperial family until her death.

-Aurora’s home in Helsinki was the Hakasalmi Villa.
+Aurora’s home in Helsinki was Villa Hakasalmi.
 The villa, the construction of which was completed in 1846, was built by Aurora’s stepfather, Carl Johan Walleen.
 The city purchased the villa and its adjoining buildings in 1896, but Aurora resided there until her death.
 The City Museum has operated in the villa since 1912.
 The museum’s collections include some remnants of Aurora’s life, such as her travel samovar, a replica of the famous Le Grand Sancy diamond, and an imposing baroque cabinet.